 The administration and its allies have countered that a transition would create jobs in renewable energy.

 Supporters of the proposal said it was appropriate to pair climate action with a jobs package.

 “We’re in the largest economic setback since the Great Depression, so there is singular focus from our elected officials — as there should be—to jumpstart the economy and these jobs will do that,” Stone-Manning said.
 “And when the work is done, we will have left this place literally better than we found it.”

 States Newsroom Washington Reporter Ariana Figueroa contributed to this story.

 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.
 Please see our republishing guidelines for use of photos and graphics.

 John L. Micek is the Capital-Star's editor-in-chief.
 He's been covering Pennsylvania politics for more than 20 years and most recently served as opinion editor at PennLive/The Patriot-News in Harrisburg, Pa.
 Micek's commentary is syndicated to more than 800 newspapers nationwide by Cagle Syndicate.
 And he's a regular contributor to a host of broadcast outlets in Pennsylvania and abroad.
 Like the Mercury, the Capital-Star is part of States Newsroom.

-Jacob covers federal policy as a senior reporter in the States Newsroom Washington bureau.
-Based in Oregon, he focuses on Western issues as well as climate, energy development, public lands and infrastructure.
+Jacob covers federal policy as a senior reporter for States Newsroom.
+Based in Oregon, he focuses on Western issues.
+His coverage areas include climate, energy development, public lands and infrastructure.